bids-apps/MRtrix3_connectome/README.md

 If you wish to run this script on a computing cluster, we recommend the use of [Singularity](http://singularity.lbl.gov/).
 Although built for Docker, this container can be converted using the [`docker2singularity` tool](https://github.com/singularityware/docker2singularity).

 The script ``run.py`` can additionally be used *outside* of this Docker container, as a stand-alone Python script build against the *MRtrix3* Python libraries.
 Using the script in this way requires setting the ``PYTHONPATH`` environment variable to include the path to the *MRtrix3* ``lib/`` directory where it is installed on your local system, as described [here](http://mrtrix.readthedocs.io/en/latest/troubleshooting/FAQ.html#making-use-of-python-scripts-library).
 When used in this way, the command-line interface of the script will be more consistent with the rest of *MRtrix3*.
+Note however that this script may make use of *MRtrix3* features or bug fixes that have not yet been merged into the ``master`` branch; in tthis case, it may be necessary to install the same version of _MRtrix3_ as that installed within "``Dockerfile``".